- Awesome Music: All of it. Simply do a Youtube search on them.

 - Suspiciously Similar Song: Quite a few tracks sound a lot like famous movie scores, ranging from blink-and-you'll-miss-it references to downright plagiarism.
 The reason this outfit still exists is because they write their music to order for the studios, who already owns the rights to the soundtracks they are emulating.
 The music was never meant for public release.

 - They've ripped off Hans Zimmer's Pirates of the Caribbean scores not just once, not twice, but three times.
-Perhaps not surprising considering Thomas and Nick contributed additional music to the score of Pirates of the Caribbean IV: On Stranger Tides.
+Perhaps not surprising considering Thomas and Nick contributed additional music to the score of Pirates of the Caribbean: On Stranger Tides.

 - Or how about their spin on the Superman theme?